 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Nutritional data is for 1 un-decorated fairy cake.
+- Nutritional data is for one un-decorated fairy cake.

-- Calories for 1 fairy cake with a jam and coconut topping is roughly 156 per cake.
+- Calories for one fairy cake with a jam and coconut topping are roughly 156 per cake.

-- Calories for 1 fairy cake with a water icing and sweet topping is about 165 calories per cake.
+- Calories for one fairy cake with a water icing and sweet topping are about 165 calories per cake.

-- Fairy cakes will keep fresh for up to 3-4 days within a cake tin or covered container.
+- Fairy cakes will stay fresh for up to 3-4 days in a cake tin or covered container.

-- Fairy cakes can be frozen without the toppings for up to 3-4 months.
-Although water icing does freeze well so iced fairy cakes can also be frozen.
+- Fairy cakes can be frozen without toppings for up to 2-3 months.
+Although water icing freezes well, iced fairy cakes can also be frozen.

-- These fairy cakes are ideal for kids birthday parties or other celebrations.
-In Scotland and most of the UK fairy cakes are traditionally served at parties.
-Better still have kids prepare a batch of fairy cakes.
-Its an ideal holiday time activity.
+- These fairy cakes are ideal for kids' birthday parties or other celebrations.
+In Scotland and most of the UK, fairy cakes are traditionally served at parties.
+Better still, have kids prepare a batch of fairy cakes.
+It's an ideal activity for holiday time.

 Biana